 With the latest release of SPAT Revolution, buffer size in Pro Tools needs to be set to 1024 samples, in both ProTools and SPAT Revolution if using the Local Audio Path option.
 In ProTools, go to Setup/Playback Engine then set H/W Buffer Size to 1024 samples.

 In SPAT, go to Preferences/Hardware IO , then set:

-A simple, nice and clean way to handle dummy bus for all scenarios and formats is to create a 16-channels ambisonic dummy bus (the largest bus that Pro Tools supports) and include all the sub arrangements from mono all the way to 3rd order ambisonic: HOA3, HOA2, HOA1, Atmos 7.1.2, 7.1, 6.1, 5.1, 5, 4, LCR, Stereo and Mono.
-Whatever track format SPAT SEND plug-in is, it can be sent to this dummy bus that can handle all the formats.
-Then all, these buses are available to feed any SPAT RETURN whatever the channel count.
+A simple, nice and clean way to handle SPATSync bus for all scenarios and formats is to create a 16-channels ambisonic dummy bus (the largest bus that Pro Tools supports) and include all the sub arrangements from mono all the way to 3rd order ambisonic: HOA3, HOA2, HOA1, Atmos 7.1.2, 7.1, 6.1, 5.1, 5, 4, LCR, Stereo and Mono.
+Whatever the track format SPAT SEND plug-in is, it can be sent to this dummy bus that can handle all the formats.
+Then all these buses are available to feed any SPAT RETURN whatever the channel count.

-This is the strategy used in templates and SPAT Pro Tools tracks presets.
+This is the strategy used in templates.

 To automate variable parameters in the SPAT rendering engine from Pro Tools automation lanes, it is necessary to activate the parameters for each plug-in instance first.
 This is already done in the above templates and track presets.